VanshikaTanwar/VSD-Digital_VLSI_SoC_Planning/README.md

 this synthesis command will run for sometime , approximately 2-5 mins , we need to wait when it becomes successful check for the "Number of Cells", Number of D flip Flop " and "The chip area for the module - picorv32a "

+g) To exit from openlane flow

+`exit`

+h) To exit from openlane flow docker sub-system , run this command :-

+`exit`